 09 of 13

-Physical Characteristics: Athletic build with long legs; tail may be docked or long; short coat in solid liver or liver and white
+Physical Characteristics: Athletic build; long legs; short coat in solid liver or liver and white

 10 of 13